adilparwez/python_datascience/README.md

   Using results from the univariate run to select best 2,3,4 and five features to run the model with using K=5 then again using grid search to find best value for K for best 3 multivariate model runs

+  Some ideas for next steps:

+  Modify the knn_train_test() function to use k-fold cross validation instead of test/train validation.
+  Modify the knn_train_test() function to perform the data cleaning as well.